Patient Advice and Liaison Service (PALS)

 Contact the Colchester Hospital PALS team:

-If your call is urgent and you require assistance outside of our office hours, please dial 01206 747 474 and ask to speak to the Site Matron.
+If your call is urgent and you need help outside our office hours, please dial 01206 747 474 and ask to speak to the site matron.

 Colchester PALS Office Accessibility information from AccessAble (Opens in a new window)